dgaydukov/cert-ocpjp11/files/ocpjp11.md

    there were a few decimal-addressable machines, but they not used nowadays Don't confuse:
 * address size - size of memory unit, mostly 8 bits in byte-addressable system
-* word size - feature of computer architecture, how many bits cpu can process at one time. this also denote the max number of address space cpu can access so for 32bit architecture - 2**32 bytes or 4gb can be accessed - that's why for this architecture only 4gb ram supported. that also means that 32bit architecture - can read/write 4 bytes at once, and 64 - 8 byte at once yet some earlier 8bit could access 16bit memory and 16bit architecture - 20bit memory via memory segmentation
+* word size - feature of computer architecture, how many bits cpu can process at one time. this also denote the max number of address space cpu can access. so for 32bit architecture - 2**32 bytes or 4gb can be accessed - that's why for this architecture only 4gb ram supported. that also means that 32bit architecture - can read/write 4 bytes at once, and 64 - 8 byte at once, yet some earlier 8bit could access 16bit memory and 16bit architecture - 20bit memory via memory segmentation
 JMM - describes how threads share memory.
 This make sense for multithreading programming.
 If you are running single thread, everything is straightforward.
 Problems arise when multiple threads interact with each other:
 * how memory is shared between multiple threads